followthemoney/RevolvingDoor/README.md

 You will need:
 1. A twitter account.
 Don't use your account, you may get banned.
-2. A Webshare.io API key to get a proxy.
+2. A Webshare.io API key and proxy login to get a proxy.
 3. You need to generate a [Flask Secret Key](https://whiztal.io/secret-key-generation-for-django-and-flask/).

 Edit the public IP of the machine running the code in the main function of webUI.py.

-## TODO
-1. Add alerts when name are detected in other datasets ?